An Overview of Emergent Order in Far-from-equilibrium Driven Systems: From Kuramoto Oscillators to Rayleigh-B\'enard Convection: Results

 \section{Results}

-In this section we discuss the results from our numerical simulations and the experimental study.
+In this section, we compare the results from our numerical simulations and the experimental study for the three systems.
 We are essentially looking at the possibility that these systems which are distinctly different from one another exhibit characteristics that are similar when driven out-of-equilibrium.
+It will also be interesting to discuss how they differ as well.
 In Figure~\ref{fig1}, we report our results from the simulation of the two-dimensional square lattice Ising model.
 Figure~\ref{fig1}a plots magnetization as a function of inverse temperature ($\beta = 1/k_B T$).
 The magnetization ($S/\bar{S}$) acts as the order parameter for the system.
 The ferromagnetic transition happens around $\beta\approx0.44$ which corresponds to the Curie temperature (see Equation~\ref{eqn3})~\cite{newman1999monte}.
 The Ising system is then perturbed by an external field, and the evolution of the order parameter is plotted as a function of time in Figure~\ref{fig1}b and as a function of inverse temperature in Figure~\ref{fig1}c.
 In the case of no external field one can see that the spins eventually lock into a mixed state with some of the lattice sites with, say `up' spin and the remaining with `down' spin.
 Therefore, the system does not reach a fully spin `up' or spin`down' state as seen from Figure~\ref{fig1}b.
 This however is not the case when there is an external perturbation as the system eventually directs itself to the direction of the external perturbation as that is energetically more favorable.
 In case of a sinusoidal time varying field, some oscillations are observed because of periodic aligning and re-aligning.
 The smaller the temperature, the larger the $\beta$ and as theory predicts we see phase transitions at sufficiently low enough temperature in Figure~\ref{fig1}c.
 Therefore, for no external perturbation, the transition temperature seems to be the lowest at $\beta\approx 0.4$.
 In Figure~\ref{fig1}d, we plot the standard deviation of the spin as a function of time for the case of no external perturbation at $\beta = 0.2$.
-The standard deviation being a measure of fluctuation steadily decreases as order emerges in the system.
-This observation although being intuitive yet non-trivial makes us think whether this is a general feature in systems where order emerges as they are driven out-of-equilibrium.
+It is observed that the standard deviation, being a measure of fluctuation, steadily decreases as order emerges in the system.